Coates v. City of Cincinnati: Black's opinion

 Justice Black wrote a separate opinion, neither concurring nor dissenting with the court's opinion.
+While he agreed with the majority that the court had jurisdiction to hear the case and that a vague law could constitute a due process violation, Black did not find that the ordinance was facially unconstitutional:

+[L]aws which broadly forbid conduct or activities which are protected by the Federal Constitution, such as, for instance, the discussion of political matters, are void on their face.
+On the other hand, laws which plainly forbid conduct which is constitutionally within the power of the State to forbid but also restrict constitutionally protected conduct may be void either on their face or merely as applied in certain instances.

-While he agreed with the majority that the court had jurisdiction to hear the case and that a vague law could constitute a due process violation, Black did not find that the ordinance was facially unconstitutional.
-Black argued that the ordinance could have both constitutional and unconstitutional applications, and that the factual record from the trial was insufficient to determine which had occurred.
-Therefore, he argued that the case ought to be sent back to the Ohio Supreme Court to elucidate exactly how the state considered Coates’s actions ‘annoying’.
+Black argued that this ordinance could have both constitutional and unconstitutional applications, and that the factual record from the trial was insufficient to determine which had occurred.
+Therefore, he argued that the case ought to be sent back to the Ohio Supreme Court to elucidate exactly how the state considered Coates's actions 'annoying'.

 Laws creating circumstances where individuals are left unclear about whether their actions are permitted are ultimately too vague to be constitutional.
 Black backed this claim with relation to a previous case, Lanzetta v.
-New Jersey, where the state attempted to label unlawful occupation by repeated lawbreakers as a “gangster”.
+New Jersey, where the state attempted to label unlawful occupation by repeated lawbreakers as a "gangster".
 This was declared as unconstitutionally vague as a statement under the Supreme Court.

 Black wrote that he would have vacated and remanded the case.